Takeaways

 Property Tax = $10,000

-Smart Money -> What is a Jumbo Loan?
+Read More: What Is a Jumbo Loan?

 Get Smart With Your Money